Here is your guide on how to spend 2 weeks in Türkiye. This 14 day Turkey itinerary covers historical sites, the outdoors, food stops & more.

 - Things To Do In Istanbul In Winter

-Day 5: Fly To Izmir And Stay In Kusadasi
+Day 5: Day 5 Fly To Izmir, Stay 1 Night In Kusadasi

-To cover the pool terraces of Pamukkale and the ancient city of Ephesus, take a domestic flight to Izmir with Turkish Airlines and stay overnight in Kusadasi as the perfect base.
+Take a domestic flight to Izmir with Turkish Airlines or Pegasus (low-cost carrier) and stay overnight in Kusadasi, which is the perfect base.
 Kusadasi is a coastal town on the Western coast of Turkey.
-You can enjoy a walk along its seafront promenade.
+You can enjoy a walk along its seafront promenade as soon as you arrive.

 Begin the Ephesus tour with a visit to The Temple of Artemis, one of the Seven Wonders of the Ancient World.
 Today, one can only see the ruins of the foundations, entirely made of marble and full of sculptured columns’ capitals and shafts.